New Straits Times: Political control and controversy

 Owing to political sensitivities, newspapers from Malaysia cannot be sold in Singapore; hence, the New Straits Times is not sold in Singapore, and The Straits Times is not sold in Malaysia.
 The ban was imposed before the 1 May 1969 general election in Malaysia.

 In 2012, Senator Nick Xenophon, an independent member of the Australian Parliament, was on a fact-finding mission to Malaysia when he was caught up in anti-government protests in Kuala Lumpur.
 Subsequently, on 2 May 2012, the New Straits Times published an article by Roy See Wei Zhi and headed "Observer Under Scrutiny".
-The report quoted a 2009 speech made by Xenophon and turned it into an attack on Islam, ostensibly to pit Malay-Muslim opinion against the senator, who was a known associate of Malaysian opposition leader Anwar Ibrahim.
+The report quoted a 2009 speech made by Xenophon and turned it into an attack on Islam, ostensibly to pit Malay-Muslim opinion against the senator, who was a known associate of then-Malaysian opposition leader Anwar Ibrahim.
 In reality, the speech had been an attack on Scientology and is recorded as such in the Hansard of the Australian Senate.
-Xenophon threatened to sue the New Straits Times for defamation, and the newspaper quickly removed the offending article from its website.

-The gaffe sparked media outrage in both Malaysia and Australia, and has greatly reinforced public perception that the New Straits Times and most mainstream media merely serve as propaganda mouthpieces for the ruling Barisan Nasional.
-As of 4 May 2012, Senator Xenophon has confirmed that he would sue the newspaper despite their apology.
+Xenophon threatened to sue the New Straits Times for defamation, and the newspaper subsequently apologised and removed the offending article from its website.
+The gaffe sparked media outrage in both Malaysia and Australia, and greatly reinforced public perception that the New Straits Times and most mainstream media merely served as propaganda mouthpieces for the then-ruling Barisan Nasional.

 Following Pakatan Harapan's victory in the 14th General Election in May 2018, the newspaper has adopted a more neutral approach in its editorial direction.
 It aims to promote the mainstream print media by giving fair space to unreported and underreported stories, and not only political ones that are sometimes, according to NST itself, "taking us nowhere".